Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

-so in neither case can we contain all of $W$.
+In neither case is $2_4$ a composition factor of this module, so it does not contain all of $W$, a contradiction.

-In the sixth case, the socle of $W$ must be $4_{2,4}$, and if so no $4_{2,4}$ can appear outside of the socle and top of $W$.
-Taking the radical of $P(4_{2,4})/4_{2,4}$ with factors all other composition factors of $\Vmin\downarrow_H$, then adding on as many $4_{2,4}$s on top of that, then taking the $\{4_{2,4}\}'$-residual of this (since the socle of $W$ must be $4_{2,4}$), we end up with
+\textbf{Case 4}: The socle of $W$ must be $4_{2,4}$, and if so then no $4_{2,4}$ can appear outside of the socle and top of $W$.
+Taking the radical of the quotient $P(4_{2,4})/4_{2,4}$ with factors all other composition factors of $M(E_7)\downarrow_H$, then adding on as many copies of $4_{2,4}$ on top of that, then taking the $\{4_{2,4}\}'$-residual of this (since the socle of $W$ must be $4_{2,4}$), we end up with